Teaching your kids to be responsible shouldn’t give you gray hair. Read these 5 Easy Steps for Teaching Responsibility and be inspired!

 I know you can relate because your kids are human.
 And humans aren’t naturally responsible.
 In fact, we’ve been blame-shifting since the beginning of time!

 And we CAN LEARN to be responsible.
-This goes for your kids, too.
+This goes for our kids, too.
 But it’s going to take some very intentional training!

 5 Easy Steps for Teaching Responsibility

-Before we can get to the practical part, we need to talk about attitude.
-You see, attitude is king when you are a parent.
+Teaching responsibility requires you to start with the RIGHT expectations.
 If you expect little from your kids, you’ll get little.
 If you expect much, you might not get all of what you expect, but you will find that your kids rise to the occasion more often than not.

 Kids love a challenge from someone they know expects amazing things from them.
 And they will rise to the challenge if they know they can count on the support and encouragement they need to get there.

-Oh, and one more thing.
-Kids learn more by mimicking what we are doing than by listening to what we say.
-You know what that means: If you want your kids to be responsible, you’ll need to model responsible behavior, too!
+Don’t forget that kids learn more by mimicking what we are doing than by listening to what we say.
+You know what that means: If you want your kids to be responsible, you’ll need to model responsible behavior!
 (Trust me, I’m groaning along with you on that one, but we both know it’s true!)

 The next step in teaching responsibility is the actual teaching.
 You can’t tell your kids they are responsible for unloading the dishwasher every day without telling them exactly how you want them to do it.